Cancer Screening Guidelines

 Oral Cancer

-Alcohol and tobacco use cause at least 75 percent of head and neck cancers.
+Alcohol, tobacco use and HPV infection are major causes of head and neck cancers.
 Infection with cancer-causing types of human papillomavirus (HPV), especially HPV-16, is a risk factor for some types of head and neck cancers.
 The good news is that oral cancer is largely preventable — and if detected early — highly treatable.

 Screening: Visual exam